michoello/tictactoe/README.md

 - Try toroid board, 5 in a line.
 It makes all cells equal, thus even more room for symmentry through shifts.
 - Use convolution.
-- Use human for training.
+- Use human for training (when i play, store the game, especially when I won)
 - Read book.
 E.g. Multi-Agent Reinforcement Learning: Foundations and Modern Approaches

 # 2025-11-16